Invariant Forms in Hybrid and Impact Systems and a Taming of Zeno: Introduction

+occurring when $x=y$ or $x=-y$.
+This system preserves energy but still results in Zeno when the trajectory enters the ``cross.''

-This paper is organized as follows: Section \ref{sec:prelim} outlines basics of both hybrid dynamical systems and geometric mechanics.
+\end{example} This paper is organized as follows: Section \ref{sec:prelim} outlines basics of both hybrid dynamical systems and geometric mechanics.
 Section \ref{sec:mechanical_impact} derives the impact map for both unconstrained and nonholonomic impact systems.
 Section \ref{sec:h_diff_forms} derives conditions for whether or not differential forms are hybrid-invariant and section \ref{sec:vol_mech} specializes to the case of invariant volume forms in mechanical systems.
-Section \ref{sec:Zeno} explores how volume-preservation influences the existence of Zeno states.
-Section \ref{sec:examples} contains two examples: the Chaplygin sleigh and the (vertical) rolling disk.
+Section \ref{sec:Zeno} explores how volume-preservation influences the existence of Zeno states {and presents an example of a volume-preserving impact system with a Zeno trajectory}. {Section \ref{sec:filippov} is a short section applying the results developed to Filippov systems.} Section \ref{sec:examples} contains two examples: the Chaplygin sleigh and the (vertical) rolling disk.
 Some future research directions are presented in section \ref{sec:future}.